Last Updated on July 22, 2025 by George Pavlopoulos

 What doesn’t bother me in the Ricoh GR II

 Let me be clear.
 What you’ll read in this section doesn’t mean it’s unimportant.
 On the contrary, some of the features are useful.
-But as the subtitle here says, these things don’t bother me in my selection while searching for the best travel camera.
+However, as the subtitle suggests, these factors don’t not influence my decision when selecting the best travel camera.

 1. Megapixels